 There can be a significant difference in flavored rums.
-Some brands will do a natural infusion of flavors while others opt for artificial flavors and, sometimes, add sugars to sweeten the rum, making it into something similar to a liqueur and lowering the strength (the average is 30 percent ABV, 60 proof).
-Just like all rums, the lack of regulations and disclosures should make the flavored rum drinker more cautious when shopping.
+Some brands do a natural infusion of flavors, while others opt for artificial flavors.
+Commonly, producers add sugars to sweeten the rum, making it similar to a liqueur and lowering the strength (the average is 30 percent ABV, 60 proof).
+Just like all rum, the lack of regulations and disclosures should make the flavored rum drinker more cautious when shopping.

 If you want to guarantee the quality of your flavored rum, try infusing it yourself.
 Light rum is an ideal candidate for homemade infusions.

 - Brinley Gold Shipwreck: coconut, coffee, lime, mango, vanilla

 - Cruzan: banana, black cherry, citrus, coconut, key lime, guava, mango, passion fruit, peach, pineapple, raspberry, strawberry, tropical fruit, vanilla